zhugezifang/BatchCodeChecker/README.md

-# Supported Brands List
+# Batch Code Checker Supported Brands List

-> A comprehensive catalog of **213 beauty, fragrance, and personal care brands** with slug identifiers and display names, ready for use in e-commerce, SEO, and web applications.
+> A comprehensive catalog of **213 beauty, fragrance, and personal care brands** with slug identifiers and display names, ready for use in e-commerce, and web applications.

 ---